Etiology of Constipation

 - Fecal softeners promote water retention in the fecal mass, thus softening the stool.
 Up to 3 days may pass before an effect is noted.
 Stool softeners and emollient laxatives are of limited use because of colonic resorption of water from the forming stool.

-- Fecal softeners should not be used as the sole regimen but may be useful given in combination with stimulant laxatives.
+- Fecal softeners are not used as the sole regimen but may be useful given in combination with stimulant laxatives.

 - Caution: May increase the systemic absorption of mineral oil when administered together.